macladson/tokio-lock-example/README.md

 This is a minimal reproduction of an issue involving the Tokio runtime and the latest Linux kernel versions.
 It only seems to occur in very specific scenarios:
-- It only occurs on certain 6.14.x Kernels (most of my testing was done on 6.14.4)
+- It only occurs on certain 6.14.x Kernels (most of my testing was done on 6.14.6)
-- Running under Linux (I can confirm Arch Linux is affected.
-Other distros running newer kernels may also be affected)
+- Running under Linux (I have reproduced it on Arch Linux, Debian experimental and Fedora 41)
 - Using `tokio::sync::Mutex`/`tokio::sync::RwLock`'s within many tasks.
 - Most/all tasks must have calls to `tokio::time::sleep`.